Interspecies communicator using living material to explore the unknown

 With a practice in sculpture, installations, sound art, and video, Sutela’s residency impacts several areas of MIT, stimulating curiosity-driven research in labs as well as providing new perspectives on organic and synthetic life for students and other community members who experience her class visits and performance.

-While at MIT, Sutela is participating in Professor Jones’s class, 4.S63 Architecture and Art: Building, Body, Biome.
+In November 2019, Sutela participated in Professor Jones’s class, 4.S63 Architecture and Art: Building, Body, Biome.

 Presented by the MIT Center for Art, Science & Technology (CAST).